Search and Hit Enter

 Are almonds low FODMAP?

 Almonds are low FODMAP in 12g serves, which is approximately 10 whole nuts.
-Because we are using slivered almonds as opposed to whole almonds, we go by weight.
-12g of slivered almonds per person is a low FODMAP serve.
+Because we are using flaked almonds as opposed to whole almonds, we go by weight.
+12g of flaked almonds per person is a low FODMAP serve.

 Of course, if you’d rather not use them, you can omit the almond topping.
 Another option is to use some chopped pumpkin seeds for a bit of crunch.